synesenom/ran/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 # ranjs

+Statistical library for generating various random variates, calculating likelihood functions and testing hypotheses (and more).

+# probability distributions
+`ranjs` includes more than [60 continuous and discrete distributions](https://synesenom.github.io/ran/#dist.Distribution), each tested rigorously

 Library for generating various random variables in a robust and fast way.
 Beyond random variate generation, `ranjs` provides the following:
 - Useful statistical functions such as survival or hazard functions.
 - Test method for each generator that can be used to check if some values are sampled from a specific distribution.